Lighthouse at night with spotlight beam . This is a 3d render illustration.

 • enhance assertiveness and emotional resilience;

-• feel more grounded, resourceful and choice-ful.
+• feel more grounded, autonomous and choiceful.

 You will benefit from long-term psychotherapy with me, if you're open to exploring how childhood experiences might be influencing your present feelings, behaviour and ways of relating and are: